edesmontils/Linked-Data-Query-Profiler/README.md

 ```

-Then, lfd-client command line allows ti specify the SWEEP server (with '-s').
+Then, lfd-client command line allows to specify the SWEEP server (with '-s').
-Next, do changes on ./lib/sparql/SparqlIterator.js :
+Next, apply next modifications to ./lib/sparql/SparqlIterator.js :
 ```nodejs
 ...
   // Transform the query into a cascade of iterators